Oasis Design logo

 Texas has followed the lead of Arizona and New Mexico.

-Texas Gray Water Law copied from the sites below, to ours, January 2009.
+Texas Gray Water Standards copied from the sites below, to ours, January 2009.

 Rule 285.81-Texas Administrative Code, 2001- Summary: permits are not required for domestic greywater systems that use less than 400 gallons per day, and follow the requirements listed in the rule (follow link for more info).

-General Texas water code, or part of code that deals with greywater (scroll to section 26.0311 or search for "graywater" in page)
+General Texas water code, search for part of code that deals with graywater (was section 26.0311 as of this writing)

-Texas Health and Safety Code "Graywater Standards" (scroll to section 341.039)
+Texas Health and Safety Code "Graywater Standards" (scroll to section Sec.
+341.039.
+GRAYWATER STANDARDS.)

 Study (pdf) done by Texas A&M university that puts the Texas Administrative Code concerning on-site grey water systems into a clear and easy to read format with good diagrams.
 It states that greywater from washing machines, bathtubs, and non-kitchen sinks can be used in greywater systems.